StefanoTesla/Ascom-Alpacha-ES32-Switch-Borad-Dome-Board/README.md

 - Close

 Features:
-- Cause gate boards han no direction, if the roof goes in the wrong direction, the board recognized it and send another command.
+- Since gate boards do not have directional feedback, if the roof moves in the wrong direction, the board will detect it and send a correction command.
-- Can be enable an auto close system that close the roof if there's no communication between board and ascom or pc (you can set how many minutes)
+- You can enable an automatic closing system, which will close the roof if there is no communication between the board and Ascom or the PC (you can set the timeout duration).
-- Automatic fault detection if moviment don't finish within XX second (you can set your timeout seconds)
+- Automatic fault detection if the movement doesn’t complete within a set time (you can configure the timeout in seconds).

 ## Switch

-You can configure 16 Switch and they can be:
+You can configure up to 16 Switch which can be:
 -Gauges
 -Switch
 -PWM signal
 -Analog Input

-A configuration page with validation is provided, so you don't need to handle the change the software by your self :D
+A configuration page with validation is provided, so you don’t need to manually modify the software! :D

 > [!IMPORTANT]
 > You can't use a Switch Output for more device, ex pwm output as switch can't be the same for CoverCalibrator